hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 will check these constraints and report potential deadlocks on a best-effort basis.

 *Data Races*.
-Two receives in the same task block are considered concurrent if they are not ordered by `after`.
+Two receives in the same `compute` block are considered concurrent if they are not ordered by `after`.
 Receiving from the same channel multiple times concurrently is considered a data race on the channel.

 #### Managing Concurrency with `after`

-Inside a `task` block, the `after` statement is used to trigger a computation after a completion has been received, and introduce ordering constraints between tasks.
+Inside a `compute` block, the `after` statement is used to trigger a computation after a completion has been received, and introduce ordering constraints between statements.
 These can be used to avoid data races on strams and arrays.

 ```rust